-First Institute has ample parking available to its students at both campuses.
+First Institute has ample parking available to its students at all campuses.

 - The Crystal Lake campus has two parking lots available to students with ample parking. - The Libertyville campus is located in a strip mall and has ample parking available.
-Students may park in the mall parking lot.
+Students may park in the mall parking lot. - The Aurora campus is located in a shopping center and has ample parking available.